-Indulge in the opportunity to climb on board one of India’s oldest and best known railways.
-The famous narrow gauge Darjeeling Hill Railway is fondly called the Toy Train and runs across 78 km (49 miles) of Indian terrain.
-It was declared a UNESCO World Heritage Site in 1999.
-The railway is served by the oldest British-built locomotive of its kind that remains in the world.
-Built in 1881 in an effort to transport passengers to the hills and tea freights to the plains, the train runs between New Jalpaiguri and Darjeeling.
+Hop on board one of India’s oldest and best-known railways, the famous narrow-gauge Darjeeling Hill Railway.
+Fondly called the Toy Train it runs across 78km (49mi.) of Indian terrain and was declared a UNESCO World Heritage Site in 1999.
+Built in 1881 to transport passengers to the hills and tea freights to the plains, the train runs between New Jalpaiguri and Darjeeling.

-This impressive line climbs to over 2 100 metres (6 890 feet) in a series of twists and loops set against a picturesque mountain backdrop.
-The railway line provides exquisite views of the town of Darjeeling and the Kanchenjunga Mountain, the world’s third highest peak at 8 586 meters (28 169 feet).
+This impressive line climbs to over 2 100m (6 890 ft) in a series of twists and loops set against a picturesque mountain backdrop.
+The railway line provides exquisite views of the town of Darjeeling and the Kanchenjunga Mountain, the world’s third highest peak at 8 586m (28 169ft).
 The original steam locomotive still runs to this day and travels between Ghoom and Darjeeling.

-Board a private vintage tram and experience the romance of rail, imbued in old world charm.
-Pass by the Siliguri bazaar, where you can take photographs of the colourful stalls as the train inches past the.
-Stop briefly at the original lower terminus of the Darjeeling Hill Railway, where you will find out more about the history of this beautiful region.
-Next, head to Tindharia, where you can explore the railway workshops before moving on to Darjeeling.
-Travel through the iconic Kurseong’s bazaar and past The Windemere Hotel, once frequented by British tea merchants and planters.
-Wind your way straight up to the main street of Kurseong and through other villages before reaching the mountain summit at Ghoom and descending into the charming countryside of Darjeeling.
-Marvel at the exquisite views of the landscape as the train turns around at Batasia loop and end the tour with a historical walk through the Darjeeling Hill Railway museum.
+Set off on a private vintage tram and experience the romance of rail, imbued in old world charm.
+Pass by the Siliguri bazaar, where you can take photographs of the colourful stalls.
+Stop briefly at the original lower terminus of the Darjeeling Hill Railway and head to Tindharia, where you can explore the railway workshops before moving on to Darjeeling.
+Travel through the iconic Kurseong’s bazaar and past the Windemere Hotel, once frequented by British tea merchants and planters.
+Wind your way straight up to the main street of Kurseong and through quaint villages before reaching the mountain summit at Ghoom and descending into the charming countryside of Darjeeling.
+Marvel at the exquisite views of the landscape as the train turns around at Batasia loop and end the tour with a historical walk through the Darjeeling Hill Railway Museum.